-Planning for the use of Wi-Fi ICT in the post-primary school is not separate to planning for teaching and learning but is integral to it.
-At whole-school and at subject department level, goals need to be set that are specific, measurable, attainable, relevant and time-bound in line with accepted good practice.
-Planning for Wi-Fi ICT, to be effective, should form an integral part of school planning and SSE and should be considered in the context of the overall effectiveness and success of the school in meeting the needs of students.
-Whole-school planning for Wi-Fi ICT drives planning at subject department level.
+Planning for the use of Wi-Fi ICT in the primary school is not separate to planning for teaching and learning but is integral to it.
+At whole-school level goals need to be set that are specific, measurable, attainable, relevant and time-bound in line with accepted good practice.
+Planning for Wi-Fi ICT, to be effective, should form an integral part of school planning and SSE and should be considered in the context of the overall effectiveness and success of the school in meeting the needs of pupils.

-2.3.2 PLANNING AT SUBJECT-DEPARTMENT LEVEL
+2.3.2 PLANNING AT SUBJECT LEVEL

-The use to be made of Wi-Fi ICT needs to feature in planning for teaching methodologies at subject department level.
+The use to be made of Wi-Fi ICT needs to feature in planning for teaching methodologies.
 The professional sharing of individual practitioners' experience of the technology, and of approaches that were particularly successful or particularly unsuccessful can help to keep the subject teachers up-to-date and to provide a valuable forum for constructive discussion.
 Agreed approaches and practices included in the subject plan can provide a basis for review and further improvement.

-The most effective uses of Wi-Fi ICT may vary in individual subjects and this aspect of planning is best dealt with in the context of subject department and lesson planning.
-Lesson planning by the individual teacher provides for effective use of the technology by students.
+The most effective uses of Wi-Fi ICT may vary is best dealt with in the context of lesson planning.
+Lesson planning by the individual teacher provides for effective use of the technology by pupils.

-As with other aspects of subject planning, decisions with regard to the use of Wi-Fi in lessons need to be appropriate to the age and level of the students.
-More advanced students can be provided with tasks that are suitably challenging and they can create portfolios of work at a level that is suitably testing to maintain their interest and to bring about high quality of learning.
+Decisions with regard to the use of Wi-Fi in lessons need to be appropriate to the age and level of the pupils.
+More advanced pupils can be provided with tasks that are suitably challenging and they can create portfolios of work at a level that is suitably testing to maintain their interest and to bring about high quality of learning.